-HUGE 2018 will be on Saturday 16th and Sunday 17th June.
-On Saturday 16th June we’ll be in the Old School Rooms, Haworth for the usual mix of ukulele mayhem and fun – with a few new tricks up our sleeves – and on Sunday we’ll be having a ukulele picnic in the park.
+HUGE 2018 will be on Saturday 16th June.
+On Saturday 16th June we’ll be in the Old School Rooms, Haworth for the usual mix of ukulele mayhem and fun – with a few new tricks up our sleeves.
+There’ll also be a flash mob during the day.
 More details coming soon!!

 A HUGE thank you to everyone who came to HUGE 2017 – you were brilliant.
 We raised a fabulous £1300 to share between our two charities – Sue Ryder Manorlands Hospice and BAMHAG (Bradford and Airedale Mental Health Advocacy Group.
 Thanks to everyone who helped with planning and over the weekend – you are the best!
 It’s great to catch up with ukulele friends and make new ones!
 Thanks again.See you at HUGE 2018!